Joel-wong-al/ID_Website/README.md

 Login Page – Users can sign in by entering their email and password.

 Sign-Up Page – Allows new users to register with their name, email, and password.

+Account Button - The button at the top of the screen with the humaniod, when press will lead you to the account page

 Account Page – Users can edit their personal details, change passwords, and manage preferences.